Inspection of the Foreign Legion

 This reorganization has been mainly and for a while preoccupied by the intentions of the Colonel Paul-Frédéric Rollet while commanding the 1st Foreign Regiment 1er RE.
-Since 1928, Marshal of France Louis Franchet d'Espèrey exposed in reports argumenting in favor of a new organization of the legion in reason of the increase of general enlistments and the existence of combat regiments mainly depending on two different arms, the infantry and armoured cavalry.
+Since 1928, Marshal of France Louis Franchet d'Espèrey exposed in reports arguments in favor of a new organization of the legion in reason of the increase of general enlistments and the existence of combat regiments mainly depending on two different arms, the infantry and armoured cavalry.

 The date of creation of the Inspection of the Foreign Legion was fixed on April 1, 1931.
 The inspection would be entrusted to a Général (or really exceptional Colonel), particularly specialized in Legion affairs.

 On March 26, 1931, Colonel Rollet passed command of the 1st Foreign Regiment 1er to Colonel Nicolas.
 On April 1, 1931, Rollet was promoted to Général de brigade and assumed the function of the Général Inspector of the Foreign Legion.
 Until his retirement in 1935, Rollet would serve his tailored function in total submission while comforting the culture of the Legion and codifying the essence of traditions.
 The inspection would be dissolved when Général Rollet would leave active duty.
 In 1948, the Inspection would have been seen activated for 2 years under the command of Raoul Magrin-Vernerey.
 Dissolved again in 1950, the inspection reappeared as Autonomous Group of the Foreign Legion (G.A.L.E) commanded successively by generals Jean Olié and Paul Gardy whom were designated as général inspector.
 The Autonomous Group of the Foreign Legion (G.A.L.E) compromised then, 1 Headquarters Staff in Sidi bel-Abbès, the Communal Depot of the Foreign Regiments, the 1st Foreign Infantry Regiment 1er REI which regrouped all training/instruction units and the moral service for works of the Foreign Legion (S.O.M.L.E).

 The inspection of the Foreign Legion would give later form to the Foreign Legion Command.